-Trump’s Proposed Refugee Ban Has Ripple Effects Even Before It’s Issued
+Trump’s Refugee Ban Has Ripple Effects Even Before It’s Issued

 The potential imposition of limits on immigration and Muslim entry into the United States also seems to be hitting university students with F-1 visas.

-Hazami Barmada, a Harvard student and activist, said she has learned of at least four cases in the past week of Arab students on valid student visas who were barred from reentering the United States after winter break, and given no explanation for their visas being revoked.
-All four are graduate students, some at Harvard and Brown, and claim to have up to date, multiple-entry visas.
+Hazami Barmada, a Harvard University student and activist, said she has learned of at least four cases in the past week of Arab students on valid student visas who were barred from re-entering the United States after winter break and given no explanation for their visas being revoked.
+All four are graduate students, some at Harvard and Brown University, and claim to have up-to-date, multiple-entry visas.

 In one case, she said a student arrived to the United States and was told his visa was cancelled.
-He was detained and given the choice of buying a ticket to fly back to his home country, or being forcibly removed.
+He was detained and given the choice of buying a ticket to fly back to his home country or being forcibly removed.

 The students did not come exclusively from countries singled out by Trump’s drafted executive order, said Barmada, adding that lawyers advised them to keep their identities private while their cases are pending.

-A spokesperson from Brown University declined to discuss specific visa situations of students, but said, “We have been vigilant and persistent in reaching out to international students to ensure that we are knowledgeable about their status.”
-Harvard University declined to comment on the matter.
+A spokesperson from Brown declined to discuss specific visa situations of students but said, “We have been vigilant and persistent in reaching out to international students to ensure that we are knowledgeable about their status.”
+Harvard declined to comment on the matter.

-Senior DHS officials told FP they were unaware of any policy change revoking visas from F-1 students or other immigrants on valid short-term or multiple-entry visas.
+Senior DHS officials told FP that they were unaware of any policy change revoking visas from F-1 students or other immigrants on valid short-term or multiple-entry visas.
 A spokesperson at Customs and Border Patrol said he was unable to comment on any specific cases due to privacy laws.

 Work and study visas can be suddenly revoked without explanation, in particular for people from the Middle East, and similar incidents occurred during the Obama administration.
 But the timing and the swiftness of the recent refusals of entry — during Trump’s tumultuous first week in office — have added to the uncertainty and fear many feel over the roll out of his immigration policy.

 “It was a misinterpretation of the law, either in error, or some kind of policy that hasn’t been disclosed openly and honestly,” Barmada said.
-“It feels like post 9/11 era all over again.”
+“It feels like post-9/11 era all over again.”

 Photo credit: SHAWN THEW/Pool/Getty Images

-Note: This story was updated at 5:00 p.m.
-EST.